Linux Basic Commands

 11)whoami

-Determine who is logged on the system, find out what they are doing, their processor ussage, etc. Handy security command
+Determine who is logged on the system, find out what they are doing, their processor ussage, etc. Handy security command15)last

 Show the last (1000 or so) commands executed from the command line on the current account.